Stockholm Central Station: History

 Ljungström locomotive at Stockholm Central Station (1922).

 People at the station queue to vote in the 2022 Swedish general election.

 The station was built between 1867 and 1871 with Adolf W. Edelsvärd as the architect.
 Until 1925 the tracks led into the station but during a renovation 1925–1927 the tracks were moved to the west and the former track hall was converted into a 119 m long, 28 m wide, and 13 m high waiting hall.
 During the renovation the station was extended to the south through the construction of the southern pavilion.
 This part of the station currently houses a conference facility.
 Next to the conference facility is the royal waiting hall where the royal family waits when travelling by train.

 In 1951 the facade towards Vasagatan was changed and given a more simplified look.
-In 1958 an underground passage to T-Centralen was opened.
-In 2017 the commuter trains moved to a separate station, Stockholm City Station, 1 km away.
+In 1958 an underground passage to T-Centralen metro station was opened.
+In 2017, the commuter trains moved to a separate station, Stockholm City railway station, 1 km away.

 In 2011 Jernhusen, a real estate company in Stockholm, found a way to channel the body heat from the hordes of commuters passing through Stockholm's Central Station to warm another building that is just across the road.